Liability for Camp Bus and Deductible

 Despite the understandable difficulty, you are legally obligated to pay.

-I hope that after you approach those in charge and explain to them the situation you described here, they will take it into consideration regarding the payment.
+I hope that after you approach those in charge and explain to them the situation as you described it here, they will take your circumstances into consideration regarding the payment.

 Comments